This article has links to products and services we love, which we may make commission from.

 A quick guide to Stockbridge and Dean Village, where to eat, the best pubs and bars, things to do in Stockbridge and where to stay if you decide that the New Town is better suited to your travel style.

-Just ten minutes walk away from lovely Stockbridge is an incredible hidden mill town and Edinburgh World Heritage Site called Dean Village.
+Just ten-minute walk away from lovely Stockbridge is an incredible hidden mill town and Edinburgh World Heritage Site called Dean Village.

 Even before you reach this wee secret area you will be wowed by The Dene, which looks like something out of Harry Potter or Game of Thrones, and St Bernard’s Well.